toahabhuiyan01/everything-green/README.md

 ### Running Tests

-First run the dev server is other than `http://localhost:3000/api`, specify that on the `.env` file.
+First run the dev server, if it is other than `http://localhost:3000/api`, specify that on the `.env` file.

-Start your dev server.

 ```bash
 # Run all tests
 npm run test
 ```

-The test suite uses MongoDB Memory Server to run tests against an in-memory database, ensuring consistent and isolated test environments.

 ### Test Structure